 Follow @OppFunds for more news and commentary.

+Mutual funds and exchange traded funds are subject to market risk and volatility.
+Shares may gain or lose value.
 Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes and geopolitical risks.
-Emerging and developing market investments may be especially volatile.
 Fixed income investing entails credit and interest rate risks.
 When interest rates rise, bond prices generally fall, and a fund’s share prices can fall.
 Below-investment-grade (“high yield” or “junk”) bonds are more at risk of default and are subject to liquidity risk.
-Investing in MLPs involves additional risks as compared to the risks of investing in common stock, including risks related to cash flow, dilution and voting rights.
-Energy infrastructure companies are subject to risks specific to the industry such as fluctuations in commodity prices, reduced volumes of natural gas or other energy commodities, environmental hazards, changes in the macroeconomic or the regulatory environment or extreme weather.
 The alternative weighting approach employed by the ETFs (i.e., using revenues as a weighting measure), while designed to enhance potential returns, may not produce the desired results.
 Additional risks associated with each Fund mentioned above are detailed in each Fund’s prospectus.